pingan8787/awesome-ai-tools/README.md

 8. [Raizer](https://raizer.app/) 👉 Fundraising platform for startup founders.
 With Raizer you can find perfect investors and reach them out with the power of AI.

-9. [Rupt](https://apps.apple.com/us/app/rupt-stock-analysis-automated/id1583073539) 👉 ‎Rupt is an AI that finds you better stocks.
+9. [Rupt](https://apps.apple.com/us/app/rupt-stock-analysis-automated/id1583073539) 👉 Rupt is an AI that finds you better stocks.
 Beat the market with algorithms that do all the analysis for you.
-Make your investment decisions based on cold, hard facts, not fear, bias, or hype.
-Key features: - The Rupt Score, a simple, unbiased, and easy-to-understand rating for each stock - Price t…

 10. [Stocknews AI](https://stocknewsai.com/) 👉 AI picked stock news